KAZAKHSTAN: Nine Sunni Muslims on trial, another awaiting trial

 The 54-year-old Kabduakasov has not yet lodged a final appeal to the Supreme Court.
 "We are preparing this now," Pastor Teteryuk added.

-Kabduakasov denied the accusations against him of inciting religious hatred on which he was convicted under Criminal Code Article 174, Part 1.
+Kabduakasov denied the accusations against him of inciting religious discord on which he was convicted under Criminal Code Article 174, Part 1.

 Members of other Christian churches in Astana told Forum 18 that they were "shocked" by the decision to increase Kabduakasov's punishment to a term of two years' imprisonment.
 "Yklas was punished for what he said about his faith and the state's ‘experts' distorted what he said," one told Forum 18 in late January.